MicrosoftDocs/win32/desktop-src/WmiSdk/--namespacedeletionevent.md

 ---
-Description: Reports a namespace deletion event, which is a type of intrinsic event that is generated when a sub-namespace is removed from the current namespace. ms.assetid: f7160a90-562d-40d9-9189-32aaabcd81d0 ms.tgt_platform: multiple
+description: Reports a namespace deletion event, which is a type of intrinsic event that is generated when a sub-namespace is removed from the current namespace. ms.assetid: f7160a90-562d-40d9-9189-32aaabcd81d0 ms.tgt_platform: multiple
 title: '__NamespaceDeletionEvent class'